St. Anthony Falls Hydroelectric Development: Hennepin Island Hydroelectric Plant

 In yet another De la Barre project, 1906-1908 he designed and built the Hennepin Island Hydroelectric Plant.
-It is located near the center of Hennepin Island and is not very visible.
-A 400 ft. headrace canal connects the plant to the upper pond..

-The plant was the first in the US to use "surplus power".
-Waterpower users had a right to a specified flow.
-The plant operated on flow that was above that total amount.
+This is the only historic plant still in operation.
+A 400 ft. headrace canal connects the plant to the upper pond.
+The plant was the first in the US to use surplus water power left over from the other lessees.
 The plant originally produced power at 35 Hz, 9.9 megawatts, using four horizontal shaft direct drive generators.
-The total output was leased to Minneapolis General Electric who subleased it to the streetcar system.
+The total output was leased to Minneapolis General Electric who provided the power to the streetcar system.
 In 1955 as streetcars were replaced by buses the plant was converted to 60 Hz and a fifth generator was added for a total capacity of 12.4 megawatts.
 The fifth generator was vertical shaft, with the turbine below the generator.
 This places the turbine at a lower level than horizontal shaft setups, which allows the available head to be better used.
 Vertical shaft installations were not practical until bearings were developed that could bear the weight of the generator rotor.

-The rotating turbine "runners" were replaced and generators were rewound, completed 2013.
-The historic turbine outer shells were not affected.
-The changes raised the capacity from 12.4 megawatts to 13.9 megawatts and raised the maximum flow from 4,025 cfs to 4,366 cfs.

-This is the only historic plant still in operation.

-FERC license 2056 was reissued in 2004 (amended 2011) to "Northern States Power Co (MN)" for project "St. Anthony Falls", expires 2034.
-This license also covers significant parts of the Falls, including the horseshoe dam and the dams across the end of Hennepin Island from the horseshoe dam to the east bank.
-In the past the Main Street Station, lower dam and Consolidated Hydro have been under this license.